sorentwo/flippant/README.md

 ### Groups

-You'll want to put group definitions in `config.exs`, or in another module that is executed on start.

 First, a group that nobody can belong to.
 This is useful for disabling a feature without deleting it: